Șor Party

+On 19 June 2023, the Șor Party was declared unconstitutional by the Constitutional Court of Moldova and has been banned ever since.

 History

-The party was founded in 1998 by Moldovan politician Valery Klymenko as the "Socio-Political Movement "Equality".
-At the 2005 Moldovan parliamentary election, the party won 3.8% of the popular vote but no seats.
+The party was founded in 1998 by Moldovan politician Valerii Klimenko as the "Socio-Political Movement 'Equality'".
+At the 2005 Moldovan parliamentary election, the party won 2.8% of the popular vote but no seats.
 The party intended to participate to the 2014 Moldovan parliamentary election but later withdrew its list.

 In 2015, the party decided to nominate Ilan Shor for Mayor of the town of Orhei.
 Shor, who was at that point in time under house arrest, won a majority of the votes in the first round of the election and subsequently became the leading figure within the party.
 In October 2016, Shor was elected president of the party, which was renamed Șor Party.
+In June 2017, the party President, Ilan Shor was sentenced to 7.5 years in jail for fraud.
+He broke house arrest and fled the country in 2019 whilst appealing the sentence.
 On 1 December 2018, the party joined the Alliance of Conservatives and Reformists in Europe.

-In December 2018, the party created a model collective farm based on its own election program in the Orhei region, dubbing it the "Commune of Dreams".
+In December 2018, the party created a model collective farm based on its own election programme in the Orhei region, dubbing it the "Commune of Dreams".

-At the 2019 Moldovan parliamentary election, the party 8.32% of votes and elected seven MPs, entering parliament for the first time in its history.
+At the 2019 Moldovan parliamentary election, the party won 8.32% of votes and received seven parliamentary mandates, entering parliament for the first time in its history.
 The party organized a Victory Day parade in Chișinău on 9 May 2019.

+2022–2023 protests

 The Șor Party was the main instigator of the 2022–2023 Moldovan protests.